 *If you do not have an Alaska State Parks parking sticker, there is a $5 fee to park at the finish line at the Independence Mine State Historical Park "bowl" parking area.

-*If you are crewing for a runner or driving for a relay team, please get a "Caution-Runners on Road" sign to put in your rear view window (the signs will be at the check-in table on race morning).
-Please use caution when pulling off of and back onto the roadway; be aware of other vehicles traveling at high speeds, off road-vehicles, and other runners.
+*If you are crewing for a runner or driving for a relay team, or even just spectating, please use caution when pulling off of and back onto the roadway; be aware of other vehicles traveling at high speeds, off road-vehicles, and other runners.

-Timing will be provided by: Potentially synchronized wristwatches; iphone clock; or sundial.
-There is the remote possibility of chip timing this year.
+Timing will be provided by: Potentially synchronized wristwatches, iPhone clock, sundial, or stopwatch.
 We will not provide individual leg times for relay team members (although please feel free to do so on your own).
-Runners finishing late may email race organizer their run time for listing under "unofficial" results.
-If you anticipate that this run may take you more than 6 hours we highly recommend that you take the 7 a.m. early start.

 Please be courteous to other runners, State Park employees, and tourists on the trail.
 And, make sure to thank a volunteer!

 Do not litter!
 You may leave your trash at the aid stations, but don't expect volunteers to pick up after you along the race course.
-There is a secret trash patrol squad who will not be afraid to publicly shame any offenders at the post-race awards.
+There is a secret trash patrol squad who will not be afraid to publicly shame any offenders.

 You will be required to sign a race waiver when you sign up on ultrasignup.com.

-Traffic generally picks up around noon.
-On the Willow side of the pass, expect 4-wheelers as well as off-road vehicles.
+Traffic generally picks up as the day progresses.
+Expect 4-wheelers as well as off-road vehicles.
 Please be courteous.
 Many of these people are camping there overnight and may not be aware of the race.
+Unfortunately, there are a fair number of speedsters out there who don't slow down appropriately so make sure you keep an eye out and always run facing traffic.

 Consider a cap, or visor, and sunscreen if it's nice out, and a beanie hat, gloves, and windbreaker if it's foul.